oryksa/oryksa-mcp/README.md

 Add an AI customer support employee to the website you are building, straight from your AI coding tool.
 Your coding agent connects ORYKSA, **teaches the agent the whole site** (pages, prices, FAQ) and installs a chat that answers visitors with **text and voice**.
-The same agent can later answer on WhatsApp, Telegram and the phone.
+The same employee also answers your customers on WhatsApp and Telegram.

 - **Server URL:** `https://mcp.oryksa.com` (remote, streamable HTTP, OAuth 2.1 sign-in in the browser)
 - **Website:** https://mcp.oryksa.com